Our Man in Marrakesh: Plot

 One of six travellers who catch the bus from Casablanca airport to Marrakesh is carrying $2 million to pay a powerful local man (Herbert Lom) to fix United Nations votes on behalf of an unnamed nation.
 But not even the powerful man knows which of them it is - and his background checks reveal that at least three of them aren't who they claim to be.

-As agents from other nations may be among them, he and his henchmen have to be very careful until the courier chooses to reveal himself - or herself...
+As agents from other nations may be among them, he and his henchmen have to be very careful until the courier chooses to reveal himself - or herself.
+Amidst the international espionage and involvement of criminal gangs, an American businessman finds himself at the centre of the situation and, assisted by an attractive super-spy, must set out to clear his name.